DelfsEngineering/deng-feathers-filemaker/README.md

 > A FileMaker Adapter For Feathers.js.

+## Clone
+This is a clone work around for NPM until a PR is merged.

 ## About
 This is a FileMaker Adapter for feathers.js.
 It makes it trivial to create a feathers service for any FileMaker Layout.
 For non FileMaker people, a layout is a Table with a defined set of fields, and related records.